-The Clean Water Act (CWA) is the main federal law in the United States that addresses water pollution, and includes the National Pollutant Discharge Elimination System (NPDES), which grants federal permits to operations that discharge to the waters of the United States, which can include stormwater runoff.
-Drinking water is regulated under the Safe Drinking Water Act.
+The Clean Water Act (CWA) is the main federal law in the United States that addresses water pollution.
+Under the CWA, the National Pollutant Discharge Elimination System (NPDES) permit program grants federal permits to operations that discharge to the waters of the United States, which can include stormwater runoff.
+Drinking water is regulated under the Safe Drinking Water Act (SDWA).

 Generally, drain disposal of waste should be minimized and hazardous waste, corrosive chemicals, grease, oil, paints, solids, or sludge should not be disposed of down the drain.

 Localities and POTWs also have authority under state law independent of the CWA to establish terms of service, and these terms (often in an ordinance) can include environmental requirements.

 Some retail facilities are connected to onsite wastewater treatment systems or septic systems, which are regulated by state and local governments.
 EPA provides guidance and technical assistance with their SepticSmart program.
 Septic tanks are not designed for the disposal of hazardous wastes, corrosive chemicals, paints, and grease or oils.

 An important issue for stores with meat cutting departments and food service is the handling of fats, oils, and grease (FOG).
 FOG can cause sewer blockages, sewage spills, and backups.
 While regulated under the federal CWA, in practice the discharge of FOG is usually regulated on a municipal level.
 The New England Interstate Water Pollution Control Commission has resources on FOG Control and Management.